-The visitor experience makes possible personal and emotional connections; celebrates diversity and fosters inclusion; and builds audience loyalty and repeat attendance.
+Objective: The visitor experience makes possible personal and emotional connections; celebrates diversity and fosters inclusion; and builds audience loyalty and repeat visitation.

-- Enhance visitor experience through the opening of the new Contributions Zone in Canadian Immigration Hall. - Visitation targets for 2021-22 include 6,500 paid visitors, 30 virtual field trips, 3,250 visitors to the Scotiabank Family History Centre and 520,000 online visitors. - Onsite and online visitors utilize the Scotiabank Family History Centre for genealogical research and historical inquiries with a target of 8,000 requests.
+- Maximize visitation and visitor experience at the museum, on the road and digitally. - Visitation target of 67,000 paid visitors based on pre-pandemic visitation.
+Other targets include 70 virtual field trips reaching 1,400 students, 28,000 visitors to the Scotiabank Family History Centre and 530,000 online visitors. - Onsite and online visitors utilize the Scotiabank Family History Centre for genealogical research and historical inquiries with a target of 57,400 requests. - Visitors are satisfied or very satisfied with their overall experience.

-- Onsite and online visitation targets exceeded with over 17,500 paid visitors to the Museum, 68 virtual field trips, 6,400 visitors to the Scotiabank Family History Centre and almost 642,000 unique online visitors. - A total of 9,438 genealogical research and historical requests were received.
+- Onsite visitation fell slightly short of targets with 64,392 paid visitors to the Museum due partly to unplanned closures caused by Hurricane Fiona.
+There were 52 virtual field trips reaching 912 students and 25,021 visitors to the Scotiabank Family History Centre.
+Online visitation targets were exceeded with 855,747 unique online visitors. - A total of 31,940 genealogical research and historical requests were received. - 97% of visitors surveyed were satisfied or very satisfied with their overall experience.